mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 You need at least 10G of space on your instance.
 If you don't have that much, put up a pink sticky and a helper will come around to help remove files.

-Let's also take a look at how much ram we have available:
+Let's also take a look at how much RAM we have available:

 ```
 free -mh